Canker Sore Treatment

-Canker sores often recur, but you can reduce their frequency by following these tips:
+Canker sores often recur, but by following these tips, you can reduce their frequency and speed up healing:

-- Follow good oral hygiene: Regular brushing of teeth after meals and flossing once a day will keep your mouth clean.
-To prevent irritation of delicate mouth tissues, try using a soft-bristled brush and avoid toothpaste and mouth rinses that contain sodium lauryl sulfate.
+- Maintain proper oral hygiene: Clean your teeth after each meal and floss once a day to keep your mouth clean especially the soft palate.
+Use a soft-bristled brush to avoid irritating fragile mouth tissues, and avoid toothpaste and mouth rinses containing sodium lauryl sulphate.

-- Reduce your stress: If your canker sores are related to stress, try some stress-relieving techniques, such as meditation or yoga.
+- Reduce stress: If you think your canker sores are caused by stress, try stress-relieving methods like meditation or yoga.

-- Crooked teeth: If the tooth shape or position of the tooth is hurting the cheeks or lips, your dentist may suggest fixing it.
+- Crooked teeth: If the shape or alignment of your teeth is causing discomfort to your cheeks or lips, your dentist can recommend that you have them straightened.

-- Braces: If you have braces, the sharp edges of the brackets may irritate the cheeks.
-The dentist will make some adjustments which can reduce the discomfort.
+- Braces: If you wear braces, the brackets’ sharp edges can irritate your cheeks.
+The dentist will make some changes that will help to alleviate the pain.

-- Ill-fitted denture: The denture which is not fitting in the mouth properly may create trouble in your mouth and can cause a sore.
-In that case, your dentist will adjust the denture.
+- Improperly fitting denture: A denture that does not fit correctly in your mouth may cause discomfort and a sore.
+In that case, the dentist will make certain adjustments to the denture.